jordiorlando/draft.js/README.md

 ## Acknowledgements

 - [Wout Fierens](https://github.com/wout), [Ulrich-Matthias Schäfer](https://github.com/Fuzzyma), and all the other contributors to the SVG.js library.
-- [Oliver Caldwell](https://github.com/Olical) for creating [Heir](https://github.com/Olical/Heir), a tiny script for object inheritance and mixins.
+- [Oliver Caldwell](https://github.com/Olical) for creating [EventEmitter](https://github.com/Olical/EventEmitter), a library for using DOM-like events without the DOM, and [Heir](https://github.com/Olical/Heir), a tiny script for object inheritance and mixins.